internaut/ogles_gpgpu/README.md

 #### Use the *ogles_gpgpu* static library XCode project

 1. Simply drag & drop the *ogles_gpgpu.xcodeproj* from the `xcode` folder into your project
 2. In your project, go to the *Build Phases* tab of your target.
-Under *Link Binary With Libraries* add *libogles_gpgpu*
+Under *Link Binary With Libraries* add *libogles_gpgpu.a*
 3. Include the header file `ogles_gpgpu/ogles_gpgpu.h` into your project's sources

 #### Use the *ogles_gpgpu* sources directly in your XCode project